AhmedEbnMaher/medical-task/README.md

 you will find docotrs appointments with patients and patients who can check thier medical records

-you will fin notification with appointment which you send
+you will find notification with appointment which you send

 to request appointment
 open notification and choose accept